2006 South Australian state election: Key independent seats

 The southern suburbs district of Mitchell was won at the 2002 election by Labor's Kris Hanna.
 After the election, Hanna defected to the Greens and subsequently left and became an independent on 8 February 2006.
 Hanna faced a tough contest against by Labor's Rosemary Clancy.
-Despite pre-election expectations of a safe Labor win, Hanna defeated Clancy by 0.6 percent with the aid of Liberal preferences.
-Labor won a 65.2 percent two-party vote against the Liberals.
+Despite pre-election expectations of a safe Labor win, Hanna defeated Clancy by 0.6 per cent with the aid of Liberal preferences.
+Labor won a 65.2 per cent two-party vote against the Liberals.

 The district of Fisher, located in Adelaide's south, was held by independent MP Bob Such.
-Late in the campaign, there was some speculation that Fisher may have been a closer contest than commentators initially expected, but Such comfortably defeated Labor's Amanda Rishworth and the Liberals' Andy Minnis with an independent candidate election best 45.2 percent of the primary vote, picking up a 4.6 percent two candidate preferred swing.
+Late in the campaign, there was some speculation that Fisher may have been a closer contest than commentators initially expected, but Such comfortably defeated Labor's Amanda Rishworth and the Liberals' Andy Minnis with an independent candidate election best 45.2 per cent of the primary vote, picking up a 4.6 per cent two candidate preferred swing.
 The election outcome saw Such facing the Labor candidate on the two party preferred vote as opposed to the Liberal candidate in 2002.
-Labor won a 59.4 percent two-party vote against the Liberals.
+Labor won a 59.4 per cent two-party vote against the Liberals.

 The Riverland-based district of Chaffey was the only seat held by Nationals SA.
 River Murray Minister Karlene Maywald easily defeated Liberal Anna Baric.
-Maywald received a 3.2 percent swing on the two party preferred vote.
-The Liberals won a 71.8 percent two-party vote against Labor.
+Maywald received a 3.2 per cent swing on the two party preferred vote.
+The Liberals won a 71.8 per cent two-party vote against Labor.

 The district of Mount Gambier (which also includes much of South Australia's south east) was a close contest between independent and Agriculture Minister Rory McEwen and Liberal Peter Gandolfi.
-McEwen prevailed despite a 20.4 percent swing against him on the two party preferred vote.
-The Liberals won a 55.6 percent two-party vote against Labor.
+McEwen prevailed despite a 20.4 per cent swing against him on the two party preferred vote.
+The Liberals won a 55.6 per cent two-party vote against Labor.

 The Murray Bridge based district of Hammond was won in 2002 by independent MP Peter Lewis who then cut a deal to deliver government to Labor.
 Facing almost certain defeat, he declined to recontest the district and his attempt to win a seat in the Legislative Council failed.
 Hammond was won comfortably by Liberal Adrian Pederick.

 With Mitchell and Fisher included, Labor won the two-party vote in 30 of 47 seats.